-When George Brown was born on 16 May 1793, in Alnwick, Northumberland, England, United Kingdom, his father, James Brown, was 39 and his mother, Elizabeth Wilson, was 35.
+When George Brown was born on 16 May 1793, in Alnwick, Northumberland, England, United Kingdom, his father, Thomas Brown, was 70 and his mother, Elizabeth Brown, was 49.
 He married Barbara Weddle on 8 August 1820, in Longhoughton, Northumberland, England, United Kingdom.
 They were the parents of at least 5 sons and 4 daughters.
 He lived in Durham, England, United Kingdom in 1851 and Lamesley, Durham, England, United Kingdom in 1861.
 He died on 6 May 1862, in Wrekenton, Durham, England, United Kingdom, at the age of 68, and was buried in Durham, England, United Kingdom.

 Do you know George?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account